maxtimbo/radautopy/README.md

 ```
 {
   "http": {
     "url": str
   }
 }
 ```

 ##### Silence Settings

-These settings are the split silence function.
+These settings are for the split silence function.

 > [!NOTE]
 > Not yet implemented

 ```
 {
   "silence": {
     "threshold": -60,
     "duration": 15
   }
 }
 ```